increase conversions on your website

 Simplify the Menu Structure

 A cluttered, confusing menu overwhelms visitors and makes it harder for them to find what they need.
-If users have to think too much about where to go next, they’re more likely to leave before converting.
+If users have to think too much about where to go next, they are more likely to leave before converting.

-A well-organised WordPress web design ensures that menus are simple, intuitive, and conversion-focused.
-Grouping similar pages under clear categories and keeping the number of menu options minimal helps visitors navigate effortlessly.
-Prioritising key conversion-driven links like “Shop,” “Pricing,” “Contact,” and “Get a Quote” reduces friction, keeping users engaged and more likely to take action.
+A well-organised WordPress web design keeps menus simple, intuitive, and conversion-focused.
+Grouping similar pages under clear categories and keeping the number of menu options low helps visitors navigate without effort.
+Prioritising links like “Shop,” “Pricing,” “Contact,” and “Get a Quote” reduces friction and keeps users moving toward action.

 22